 Notifications work in the form of email.
-The backend software used here is postfix configured as a MTA.
+The backend software used here is postfix configured as a MTA in satellite mode.
 The options allow to configure to send mail via SMTP servers using the standard port or use SSL/TLS.
-The web interface allows inputing two delivery addresses.
+The web interface allows the configuration of two recipient addresses.
 Both are assigned to the root user.

 The central MTA configuration is stored in

 openmediavault creates the

 /etc/postfix/recipient_canonical to define the root (admin) and normal users mail addresses when added via the web interface.
 Example: